johannakin/SSL-data-1/README.md

 # Repository for Swedish Sign Language Data Set
-Contains data set for training, validating, and testing used in (https://github.com/gustafvh/SignInterpreterSSL)
+Contains data set for training, validating, and testing used in the network and application that can be found in the following repository: https://github.com/gustafvh/SignInterpreterSSL

 By [Gustaf Halvardsson](https://github.com/gustafvh) & [Johanna Peterson](https://github.com/johannakin)